giobros/old_torsionator/README.md

 ```

 ## 3 **Prepare your host work directory**<br>
-Place your pdb input and script inside a host directory that you’ll bind to /data, e.g.:
+Place your pdb input and script inside the "container" folder insaide the repo, that you’ll bind to /data, e.g.:
 ```
 /<your_folder_path>/
 └── <ROOT>.pdb # your input structure